nepikn/redux-essentials/React Ecosystem.md

 for

-- normalizing entities
+- normalizing data as entities which are
-  - no duplicated entity
+  - deduplicated
-  - entities kept in a lookup table
+  - kept in a lookup table
-- generated
+- auto-generated
   - CRUD reducers
   - memoized selectors